vonMentzer-Group/vonMentzer-Group.github.io/index.md

 {% capture text %}

 We have multiple on-going projects covering aspects of bacterial evolution with a focus on pathogenic _E. coli_.
 The data we use and generate is pushed to be open source and freely accessible.
+Are you interested in joining the team, contact Astrid von Mentzer and we can discuss further.

 {%
   include button.html
   link="projects"
-  text="Browse our projects"
+  text="Contact"
   icon="fa-solid fa-arrow-right"
   flip=true
   style="bare"